Hospital Outreach

 Impact:

-We have delivered 7 in-person sessions and had around 70 patients use our kits and training video.
+This season we have delivered 4 sessions and reached more than 80 kids.
+Since 2023 we have delivered 14 in-person sessions.
 We are the first robotics team to be invited back to host more STEAM Workshops for inpatients at Children’s Hospital and have been asked by the hospital staff to come on a bimonthly basis.
-At the suggestion of Children’s specialists, we are planning a STEM Fair for Childhood Illness Survivors.
-We may further expand to outpatient clinics and camps in the summer.
-We will likely bring in FLL and FTC robots in future sessions.
-The kids will be able to program it, watch it perform missions, collaborate, and have fun.
-Also, recently one of the main kids, Bella, who we have always seen at these STEM events and grown to adore has been discharged!
-She was able to recieve a heart transplant and is now doing great!
+One of the main kids, Bella, who we have always seen at these STEM events and grown to adore has been discharged!
+She was able to receive a heart transplant and is now doing great!
 The doctors said that her recovery has some credit given to all the time she spent at the Child Life Center!
+We also have recently expanded the the Veterans Center in Milwaukee to start a program with the Spinal Cord Injury Unit with EV3s.
+Our first session was in February.

 Future Steps: